Lucasvdm/WOLAP/docs/changelist.md

   - This is normally set when you first visit Gun Manor based on your progress in the main game at that point.
 Difficulty 5 normally indicates progress to Region E, so about mid-level.
   - This is necessary to support receiving DLC items from the pool, many of which are enchanted with effects that are scaled based on the difficulty flag
   - This difficulty value also affects the difficulty of stat checks, skill requirements, and some combat in Gun Manor
-  - In the future there may be an Archipelago or in-game option to set or change this difficulty
+  - In the future there may be an Archipelago or in-game option to change this difficulty
 - In the Gun Manor Laboratory, you can get the check for crafting the bismuth bomb even if you've already defeated the GHOST
 - In the Gun Manor Laboratory, you can do the check for crafting a silenter once (as long as you've received the components), but to repeat the process and actually craft another silenter you'll need to receive (and use) the one from the item pool first
 - In the Gun Manor Kitchen, you can get the check for grabbing a bean pan from the shelf even if you're not a beanslinger